 Commissioner Kreidler believes credit scoring is unfair.
 Insurers say that credit or insurance scores are blind to race or income, but he believes the practice has a disparate impact on people with lower incomes and communities of color.

-The federal government recognized the impact of the coronavirus pandemic on peoples’ credit scores and limited how financial institutions can use them (www.consumerfinance.gov) for many people under the CARES Act (www.treasury.gov), but the protections end this fall.
+The federal government recognized the impact of the coronavirus pandemic on peoples’ credit scores and limited how financial institutions can use them (www.consumerfinance.gov) for many people under the CARES Act (www.treasury.gov).

 Credit scoring discriminates and it's unfair